encoredev/encore/docs/develop/auth.md

 represents a person in a consumer-facing app or an organization in a B2B app.
 Encore supports both use cases in a simple yet powerful way.

-As described in [defining APIs](/docs/primitives/services-and-apis), Encore offers three access levels for APIs:
+As described in the docs for [defining APIs](/docs/primitives/services-and-apis), Encore offers three access levels for APIs:

 * `//encore:api public` &ndash; defines a public API that anybody on the internet can call